smritiii12/smritiii12/README.md

 ---

 ## 💡 About Me
-I am a passionate and driven Computer Science and Engineering student with a specialization in *Data Science*.
-With a strong foundation in programming, data analysis, and problem-solving, I aim to contribute meaningfully to dynamic tech environments while continuously learning and growing.
-I'm especially interested in real-world applications of **AI, data analytics, and backend systems**.
+I am a passionate and driven Computer Science and Engineering student with a specialization in *Data Science*.With a strong foundation in programming, data analysis, and problem-solving, I aim to contribute meaningfully to dynamic tech environments while continuously learning and growing.I'm especially interested in real-world applications of **AI, data analytics, and backend systems**.

 ---